andrewreed/Fingerprinter/README.md

 		find . -type d -links 2 | sed 's/^..//' > pathsToManifests.txt

 	This will produce a list of directories that contain the manifests.
-10. Now you may run SignatureMaker:
+10. Now you may run Fingerprinter:

-		cat pathsToManifests.txt | java -jar SignatureMaker.jar >> netflix_signatures.txt
+		cat pathsToManifests.txt | java -jar Fingerprinter.jar >> netflix_fingerprints.txt

 ### Credit / Copying

-As a work of the United States Government, _SignatureMaker_ is in the public domain within the United States.
+As a work of the United States Government, _Fingerprinter_ is in the public domain within the United States.
 Additionally, Andrew Reed waives copyright and related rights in the work worldwide through the CC0 1.0 Universal public domain dedication